Songtingt/Similarity/README.md

 # Similarity
-A muti-GPU deep learning model template for myself
+A multi-GPU deep learning model template for myself